MicrosoftDocs/minecraft-creator/creator/Documents/PackagingASkinPack.md

 ---
 author: neonerz
-ms.author: v-jillheaden
+ms.author: v-jeffreykim
 title: Packaging a Skin Pack
 ms.prod: gaming
-description: An article covering how to package a skin pack
 ---

 # Packaging a Skin Pack

-In this article, you will learn the following:
+In this tutorial you will learn the following:

 > [!div class="checklist"]
 >